-Clark Gibson is a jazz saxophonist, composer and educator former Director of Jazz Studies and Assistant Professor of Saxophone at Northeastern State University.
+Clark Gibson is a jazz saxophonist, composer and the Director of Education at The Nash in Phoenix, AZ.
 He is a highly sought after adjudicator and clinician throughout the country.
 His forward-thinking music is strongly rooted in the traditions of jazz musicians of the 20th century, the history of Western classical music, his own life experiences, as well as musical traditions from cultures across the globe.

 Clark’s professional career began in Denver, Colorado performing popular music genres such as jazz, funk, blues and more.
 While there, he formed his own group, the Clark Gibson Quartet which was nominated for “Best Jazz Group in Colorado” by Westword Magazine and released his first independently released CD “The Offering”.

 Clark received his Bachelor of Music in jazz at Cornish College of the Arts in Seattle, WA.
 During his studies, he stayed busy teaching his own private students and performing with such notables as the Temptations, the Four Tops, the Jim Knapp Orchestra, Lalo Rodriguez, Nueve Era, Tombau, the Jim Kerl Big Band and Dina Martin, as well as performing with a host of local masters including Jay Thomas, Greta Matassa, Clarence Acox, Greg Williamson and the Pony Boy All-Star Big Band.